Operation Forager logistics: Tinian

-Initially, fuel had to be supplied in drums.
+At first, fuel had to be supplied in drums.
 Later, aviation gasoline was drawn from a barge anchored in Tinian Harbor.
 The fuel storage and distribution system was completed by 8 March 1945.
 This included storage tanks for 14000 USbbl of diesel oil, 20000 USbbl of motor gasoline and 165000 USbbl of aviation gasoline.
 Fuel was pumped over a submarine pipeline from an oil tanker moored north of Tinian Harbor and distributed over 86000 ft of pipeline.
 Work on the harbor included dredging operations and the construction of a breakwater and quays for Liberty ships.
 Until it was completed in March 1945, cargo was brought ashore by LCMs and LCTs.

 North Field became operational in February 1945 and West Field the following month.
 The 313th Bombardment Wing arrived from the United States in December 1944 and was based at North Field.
 The 58th Bombardment Wing arrived from the China-Burma-India Theater in March 1945 and was based at West Field.
-A third formation, the 509th Composite Group arrived in May 1945 and moved to North Field, where it took over an area that had been specially constructed for it.
+A third formation, the 509th Composite Group, arrived in May 1945 and moved to North Field, where it took over an area specially constructed for it.
 Thus, two of the five bombardment wings of the Twentieth Air Force were based on Tinian.
 These formations participated in the campaign of air raids on Japan, including the bombing of Tokyo on 10 March 1945, and the atomic bombings of Hiroshima and Nagasaki on 6 and 9 August 1945.

+The Navy disestablished the base on Tinian on 1 December 1946, but the Trust Territory of the Pacific Islands, of which Saipan and Tinian were part, remained administered by the US Navy until it was transferred to the United States Department of the Interior in 1951.
+In 2023, concerns about a conflict with China led to Tinian being reactivated as an alternative base, and in 2024 Fluor Corporation was awarded a $409 million contract to rebuild the airbase at North Field.